AndunHH/spacemouse/README.md

 ## spacenav for linux users
 Checkout https://wiki.freecad.org/3Dconnexion_input_devices and https://github.com/FreeSpacenav/spacenavd.

+Onshape is not jet supported by spacenav direclty but there is a simple wrapper here: https://github.com/mamatt/space2onshape

 # Software Main Idea
 1. The software reads the eight ADC values of the four joy sticks